MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 Git is crucial for every developer.
 Committing often and having meaningful commit messages can really aide your development.
 Rarely will you work on a project by yourself.
 Being able to utilize Git to work with others will set you apart as a developer.
 One of the biggest headaches is working through Merge Conflicts and how to get the right code.
 Being able to master Git is critical for a successful developer career.

-# Assignment #

-You assignment is to work on a project with someone else to see how to create a repository.
-Then with that repository on both of your machines add new lines of code to see how Git functions.

-- Pair up with the student sitting next to you.
-- Create a new project on Student A's computer
-- Add a Repository for that project.
-- Student B then should clone the project and put it on his computer.
-- Each student open up the same file and change the same line of code.
-- On that line of code write a print statement with your favorite Dad Joke.
-- Both students commit their code
-- Student A pushes their code to the repository
-- Student B pulls Student A's code to his computer.
-- Work together to take the line of code that has the funnier Dad Joke

-Congratulations you have successfully worked together to solve a problem and in the meantime have become more familiar with Git.
-Every project you work on will add to your experience and make you a better developer.

-# Quiz #

-1. Should you ever work on the same storyboard as someone else working on your repository?
-  - Yes
-  - Maybe
-  - Only if I'm crazy (correct)

-2. What are a few ways to avoid storyboard merge conflicts?
-(Select all that apply)
-  - Create Storyboard references (correct)
-  - No need to avoid them, they are easy to fix.
-  - Work together to make sure your not changing the same file. (correct)

-3. How do you get new commits from a GitHub Repository to XCode?
-- Rebase
-- Pull (correct)
-- Push
-- Fetch

-4. How do you put new commits from XCode up to GitHub?
-- Fetch
-- Push (correct)
-- Pull
-- Rebase

-5. How do you check if there are changes to the GitHub Repository?
-- Pull
-- Push
-- Fetch (correct)
-- Rebase

-6. What is the difference between Git and GitHub?
-(Free Response)

-7. What is a commit?
-- A way to save progress in your code (correct)
-- A function to push code to GitHub
-- A silly thing developers do
-- Changing the code that is on your computer

-8. What is a Git branch?
-- A way to save progress in your code
-- A function to push code to GitHub
-- A way to organize your code and create new features (correct)